mimetikxs/intro-interactive-visuals/03_forcefields_complete/README.md

 ### Learning Objectives

-* The concepts of grid, size and resolution and their relation to visual output and performance.
+* The concepts of grid, cell, grid size and resolution and their relation to visual quality and performance.
 * Store our data (force vectors) as pixels.
+* Use noise to generate values for the grid.
 * Visualize the values of the grid.
 * Play with parameters.